adeshpokhrel15/Convolutional-Neural-Networks/README.md

 <li> We can learn the kernelʼs parameters from data.
 <li> With kernels learned from data, the outputs of convolutional layers remain unaffected regardless of such layersʼ performed operations (either strict convolution or crosscorrelation).
 <li> When any element in a feature map needs a larger receptive field to detect broader features on the input, a deeper network can be considered.

+ ### 3. Padding and Stride <br>
+ Padding can increase the height and width of the output.
+This is often used to give the output the same height and width as the input.
+The stride can reduce the resolution of the output, for example reducing the height and width of the output to only 1/n of the height and width of the input (n is an integer greater than 1).Padding and stride can be used to adjust the dimensionality of the data effectively